geronimo-iia/async-btree/README.md

 # Contributing

-You could find all information in [Contributing page](./CONTRIBUTING.md)
+You could find all information in Contributing page.